ETS-Android2/Mudita/README.md

 It also helps user by making sure the user gets a health tip.
 Everytime he opens the app.

 # Major Libraries/Services Used
-1. Picaso
-2. Firebase Authentication(Email,Google,Facebook)
+1. Firebase Authentication(Email,Google,Facebook)
-3. Firebase RealTime Database
+2. Firebase RealTime Database
-4. Firebase Push Notification Services
+3. Firebase Push Notification Services
+4. Picaso
+5. Retrofit

 # Features
 1. Schedules multiple medicine's timing and rings until the last day of your course.